-Any serious concerns that an employee may have about any aspect of conduct by employees of the school/WGSF or others acting on behalf of the school/WGSF may be reported under this policy.
-This policy does not replace the school's complaints procedure.
+Any serious concerns that an employee may have about any aspect of conduct by employees of the school / WGSF or others acting on behalf of the school / WGSF may be reported under this policy.

 7. Safeguards against harassment or victimisation